Nathan Neufeld, DO

 Dr. Neufeld is certified by the American Board of Physical Medicine and Rehabilitation and the American Board of Anesthesiology.

 In his free time, Dr. Neufeld spends time with his family and friends.
 He is involved in his church, follows football, reads books on leadership and practices digital photography.
-Dr. Neufeld and his wife, Stephanie, have three children.
+Dr. Neufeld and his wife, Stephanie, have four children.